Someshvara II

-Around 1070 AD Someshvara II expanded his empire and brought Malava under his control.
+Around 1070 Someshvara II expanded his empire and brought Malwa under his control.

 Chola invasion

 Almost immediately after coming to power, Someshvara II had to face an invasion by the Chola forces led by Virarajendra Chola.
-The Chola army invaded the Chalukya country and laid a siege to the town of Gutti in (Kurnool district) and attacked Kampili.
+The Chola army invaded the Chalukya country and laid a siege to the town of Gutti in Kurnool district and attacked Kampili.
 Instead of assisting his brother in order to save the Chalukya kingdom, Vikramaditya turned the troubles of his brother into his opportunity to capture the Chalukya throne.

 Vikramaditya's Opportunism

 Vikramaditya saw the opportunity presented by the confusion in the kingdom due to the Chola invasion.
 Vikramaditya seduced Someshvara's feudatories from their loyalty towards the monarch, and with their aid, entered into negotiations with the Chola king Virarajendra.

 Vikramaditya made his alliance with Virarajendra.

 Chalukya civil war

 The political situation drastically changed when Virarajendra died in 1070 and his son Athirajendra Chola came to the Chola throne.
 Kulothunga Chola I eventually came to the Chola throne in a confusion created by civil disturbances in which Athirajendra was assassinated.
 As Vikramaditya was antagonistic towards Kulothunga, Someshvara II went into an alliance with Kulothunga and prepared to attack Vikramaditya.

 The conflict eventually occurred in 1075 when Kulothunga launched an attack on Vikramaditya.
 Someshvara aided Kulothunga Chola by attacking Vikramaditya's rear.
-What resulted was a brief civil war in which Someshvara suffered heavy defeats and his fate is unknown after the defeat..
+What resulted was a brief civil war in which Someshvara suffered heavy defeats and his fate is unknown after the defeat.
 Vikramaditya captured the Chalukya king and imprisoned him.
 Vikramaditya VI proclaimed himself the Chalukuya king in 1076.